All Episodes

 One was consensus, and the other was bipartisan.

-You know what this document, this document's not it's not even a military document.
+You know what this document, this document's not, it's not even a military document.

-It has nothing, there's nothing in it about winning the war.
+There's nothing in it about winning the war.

 I wanted to puke.